-In determining the size of long-term equity incentive awards, the committee generally considers, among other factors, the value of total direct compensation for comparable positions at our proxy peer group, Company and individual performance against strategic plans, the number and value of LTIC awards previously granted, the allocation of overall equity awards attributed to our executive officers relative to all equity awards and the relative proportion of long-term incentives within the total direct compensation mix.
+In determining the size of long-term equity incentive awards, the committee generally considers, among other factors, the value of total direct compensation for comparable positions at our proxy peer group, officers other than the CEO, and the Board of Directors may adjust the CEO's AIC payout, as well as that of any other executive officer.
+For fiscal year 2022, no discretionary adjustments were requested or made for any of our NEOs.

+Company and individual performance against strategic plans, the number and value of LTIC awards previously granted, the allocation of overall equity awards attributed to our executive officers relative to all equity awards and the relative proportion of long-term incentives within the total direct compensation mix.